1993 World Rhythmic Gymnastics Championships

 The XVII World Rhythmic Gymnastics Championships were held in Alicante, Spain, on 4–7 November 1993.

 Only individuals competed, as the International Gymnastics Federation had voted to alternate individual and group World Championships in 1991.
+This was done in the hopes of increasing the sport's popularity.

 132 gymnasts from 51 countries competed.
 Maria Petrova won her first all-around title; Larisa Lukyanenko was expected to challenge her for the gold medal, but a foot injury she sustained during training at the competition forced her to withdraw.

+Event format

 The championships used a new competition format for the team competition, which doubled as individual qualification; countries could send three or four individual gymnasts who would perform a total of ten routines, two routines per apparatus, with a gymnast performing between one and four routines.
+The total scores of all gymnasts determined the team scores.
+For individual gymnasts, their top three event scores determined whether they qualified to the all-around final, to which 26 gymnasts (maximum 2 per country) were admitted.